thomasaarholt/prism-em.github.io/source-code.md

 		}
 ~~~

-If you think this is overkill, and I could just have an if-else for this case, consider that there are choice of PRISM/Multislice, the possibility of CPU-only or GPU-enabled, the possibility of streaming/singlexfer if we are using the GPU codes, etc. It would create a lot of divergences very quickly, and this is a better solution.
+If you think this is overkill, and I could just have an if-else for this case, consider that there are choices of PRISM/Multislice, the possibility of CPU-only or GPU-enabled, the possibility of streaming/singlexfer if we are using the GPU codes, etc. It would create a lot of divergences very quickly, and this is a better solution.